Asteroid belt

 Ceres, the only object in the asteroid belt large enough to be a dwarf planet, is about 950 km in diameter, whereas Vesta, Pallas, and Hygiea have mean diameters less than 600 km.
-The remaining bodies range down to the size of a dust particle.
-The asteroid material is so thinly distributed that numerous unmanned spacecraft have traversed it without incident.
+The remaining mineralogically classified bodies range in size down to a few metres.
+The asteroid material is so thinly distributed that numerous uncrewed spacecraft have traversed it without incident.
 Nonetheless, collisions between large asteroids occur and can produce an asteroid family, whose members have similar orbital characteristics and compositions.
 Individual asteroids within the belt are categorized by their spectra, with most falling into three basic groups: carbonaceous (C-type), silicate (S-type), and metal-rich (M-type).

-The asteroid belt formed from the primordial solar nebula as a group of planetesimals.
-Planetesimals are the smaller precursors of the protoplanets.
-Between Mars and Jupiter, however, gravitational perturbations from Jupiter imbued the protoplanets with too much orbital energy for them to accrete into a planet.
-Collisions became too violent, and instead of fusing together, the planetesimals and most of the protoplanets shattered.
+The asteroid belt formed from the primordial solar nebula as a group of planetesimals, the smaller precursors of the protoplanets.
+However, between Mars and Jupiter gravitational perturbations from Jupiter disrupted their accretion into a planet, imparting excess kinetic energy which shattered colliding planetesimals and most of the incipient protoplanets.
 As a result, 99.9% of the asteroid belt's original mass was lost in the first 100 million years of the Solar System's history.
 Some fragments eventually found their way into the inner Solar System, leading to meteorite impacts with the inner planets.
 Asteroid orbits continue to be appreciably perturbed whenever their period of revolution about the Sun forms an orbital resonance with Jupiter.
 At these orbital distances, a Kirkwood gap occurs as they are swept into other orbits.